Towards End-to-End Open Conversational Machine Reading: Related Work

 \subsection{Joint Optimization of CMR}

 Existing studies generally approach conversational machine reading task by separating it into two sub-tasks \citep{zhong-zettlemoyer-2019-e3, verma-etal-2020-neural, gao-etal-2020-explicit,gao-etal-2020-discern}, decision making and question generation.
-Therefore, existing approaches generally focus on different methods to extract the fulfillment of rules and conduct fine entailment reasoning.
-This includes applying attention mechanisms on the sequential model encoded user information and dialogue history \cite{zhong-zettlemoyer-2019-e3, lawrence-etal-2019-attending, verma-etal-2020-neural, gao-etal-2020-explicit, gao-etal-2020-discern} and extract discourse structures for better fulfillment matching \cite{ouyang2020dialogue}.
+Therefore, existing approaches generally focus on different methods to extract the fulfillment of rule-related conditions and conduct explicit entailment reasoning on tracking the conditions in the dialogues.
+This includes applying attention mechanisms on the sequentially encoded user setups and the dialogue \cite{zhong-zettlemoyer-2019-e3, lawrence-etal-2019-attending, verma-etal-2020-neural, gao-etal-2020-explicit, gao-etal-2020-discern} and extract discourse structures for better fulfillment matching \cite{ouyang2020dialogue}.

-However, one of the major challenges emerges as the division of the optimization of decision making sub-task and the optimization of the question generation sub-task. \cite{zhang-etal-2021-smoothing} have taken the initial attempt to shrink the division between two sub-tasks by considering the encoded hidden states from decision making in question generation module.
+However, one of the major challenges emerges as the division of the optimization of decision making sub-task and the optimization of the question generation sub-task. \citet{zhang-etal-2021-smoothing} have taken the initial attempt to mitigate the division between two sub-tasks by considering the encoded hidden states from decision making in question generation module.
 However, it still lacks synergy of optimization and relies on separate feature extractions including the entailment reasoning.
 In contrast, our work approaches the conversational machine reading task by unifying the two sub-tasks into one, enabling an end-to-end joint model optimization on both the decision making target and question generation target.